Ferdi265/wl-mirror/README.md

   the following transformation options are provided for compatibility with sway output transforms
   - flipped                        flip the X coordinate
   - 0,    90,    180,    270       apply a clockwise rotation

+regions:
+  regions are specified in the format used by the slurp utility
+  - '<x>,<y> <width>x<height> [output]'
+  on start, the region is translated into output coordinates when the output moves, the captured region moves with it when a region is specified, the <output> argument is optional
 ```

 ## Dependencies